Bath, Pennsylvania: Transportation

-Public education
+Bath was once home to a trolley line that went to Nazareth.
+There was also the Northampton and Bath railroad, a local line that ran between Bath and Northampton for 8 miles and is now a biking and walking path since it shut down in 1978.
+One mile of track is still used by local businesses located on Atlas cement grounds.

+Education

 The borough is served by the Northampton Area School District.
 Students in grades nine through 12 attend Northampton Area High School in Northampton.

 The borough is also home to George Wolf Elementary School, which opened in 1968.
 It has twenty-three classrooms, a library, music room and a multipurpose room.
 In 1974, additions were added that included a gymnasium and twelve more classrooms.
 They also have three Intermediate Unit #20 classrooms.
 George Wolf Elementary School is named after George Wolf, a local resident and Governor of Pennsylvania from 1829 to 1835.
 He is known as the father of the free public school system in Pennsylvania because of his effort in passing of the Free School Act of 1834.
 His original Wolf Academy is located approximately one mile from the school.

-As of 2022, Kolbe Academy Recovery High School is now located on Washington Street in Bath.
+In 1920, Sacred Heart Catholic School opened on Washington Street.
+It closed in 2020 in its centennial.
+As of 2022, Kolbe Academy Recovery High School is now located at the former Sacred Heart School.
 It is the first Catholic recovery school in the United States.

 Media

 The Home News is a weekly newspaper focusing on Bath and surrounding communities.
 It was first published in 1942.

+The Borough runs a YouTube channel which gives monthly news updates and coverage of local events.